 You may have your own trainers in-house who can provide the training or you can hire in an external trainer to provide the training.

 This can be a cost-effective way to provide skills training to staff, given that it will reduce lost time if staff have to travel to attend external training.

 As a part of in-house training, you can choose also to use e-learning training as a part of this strategy.

 As touched on above, external training can be costly time-wise and it also tends to be a more expensive solution than in-house training.

 External training often means that you will need to help cover the costs of the training venue through to the cost of the external training.

 You might though want to bring in an external and skilled trainer to provide your in-house training.

 3. Conferences and Events

-For filling gaps in knowledge and for making sure that staff they are up to date on what’s going on the industry, conferences, workshops and other events can be an excellent option.
+For filling gaps in knowledge and for making sure that staff is up to date on what’s going on in the industry, conferences, workshops, and other events can be an excellent option.